 a little about me

-I recently signed a book deal to write my memoir through Quoir Publishing, which should be coming out in early 2025 or late 2024.
-In January of 2024, I started a podcast with my friend, Karen Shock called Honoring the Journey where our vision is to break down walls of judgment and fear as we share and honor life and faith journeys not only from people who are deconstructing, but also people who have different faiths, backgrounds, and are from different cultures.
+My book, Honoring the Journey: The Deconstruction of Sister Christian, was released on October 22, 2024!
+This past January, I started a podcast with my friend, Karen Shock called Honoring the Journey where our vision was to break down walls of judgment and fear as we share and honor life and faith journeys not only from people who are deconstructing, but also people who have different faiths, backgrounds, and are from different cultures.
 I truly believe the reason there is so much division in this world is because we don’t take the time to really listen and understand someone before we make a judgment or come to a conclusion about who they are based on their race, culture or faith background.
+Karen has since moved on, so I now am going solo, but am really enjoying this adventure!

 I have spent much of my life in one transition or another.
 I was a child whose parents were divorced at a young age, so my transitions began very early.
 My mother married a wonderful Military man, so we spent much of my young life moving very frequently.
 The most time we ever spent living anywhere consecutively was four years, in Okinawa, Japan, where I spent my High School years.